bcgov/how-to-workshops/labs/netpol-quickstart/README.md

 # Prologue

  Back in 2019 we decided to take a strong stance on security and, by way of a security focused project, began implementing several tools to make our OpenShift Container Platform (OCP) a leader in this respect.
-Openshift 4 Build-In Software Defined Network (SDN) has been implemented to control network security for all apps hosted on the Private Cloud Openshift Platform.
+Openshift 4 Built-In Software Defined Network (SDN) has been implemented to control network security for all apps hosted on the Private Cloud Openshift Platform.

 # Introduction